hawadoh/personal-website/content/research/urss/n-epr-test.md

 ## Medium case (independent, non-identical copies)
 `copy from obsidian`
 `todo: maybe now we can use the same sufficiency/necessity argument and we can finish off the closeness part of the medium case`
+`note. what we need is not an upper bound on the promise gap but the lower bound. can we do this with Cauchy Schwarz?`